AshwAthi8/Python/Basics_of_python.md

 ## Strings

+These are set of characters closed with double or single quotes are called strings.

 string="security"
-These are set of characters closed with double or single quotes.

-Here security is written in double quotes, hence it is taken as a string.
+Here security is written in double quotes, hence is taken as a string.

 With length as 8.